efg95/IDT-coding-challenge-1/README.md

   a webpage showing you where its geolocation is
   * entering in an ip address from somewhere else will open up a webpage of the ip address' location
   * click to get location via sms will open up a pop up asking for your country code and to type in your phone number
-  * clicking the button should send a message of the IP addresses location to your phone, **BUT please use your own AMAZON          SNS, mine is a little wonky, it was working prior to making this README.md**
+  * clicking the button should send a message of the IP addresses location to your phone, **BUT please use your own AMAZON          SNS
-  (**I CREATED A NEW AMAZON SNS ACCOUNT AND IT WORKS SO IDK WHATS GOING ON**) (**REPLACED OLD ACCESS KEYS WITH NEW ONE)
   (**YOU SHOULD RECEIVE A MSG LIKE THIS**)
   ![two options](screenshots/sms1.png)